25 Little Sex Mistakes You Don’t Realize You’re Making

 Do unto others what you’d like them to do to you sounds like a great idea when it comes to sex but that breaks down pretty quickly when you get to the details, says Ava Cadell, a sexologist and founder of Loveology University.
 “The biggest mistake people make is that they make love the way that they want, not the way their partner wants,” she says.
 “For example, a man might blow in a woman’s ear as part of foreplay because he wants her to do it to him, while she may hate having his breath on her ear.”
 Instead, use this golden sex rule: Ask what they like, and be vocal about what you like.

-Porn has introduced some pretty interesting vocabulary into the bedroom, but just because the woman on the screen loves it (and she loves everything) doesn't mean your real-life partner will enjoy it.
-"Don't talk erotically and graphically without checking if your partner likes dirty talk," Cadell says.
+Porn has introduced some pretty interesting vocabulary into the bedroom, but just because the person on the screen loves it (and they love everything) doesn’t mean your real-life partner will enjoy it.
+“Don’t talk erotically and graphically without checking if your partner likes dirty talk,” Cadell says.
 It can be an instant turn-off to some people.
 Not sure what to say?
-"I tell my clients that there are two erotic words that never go wrong: 'YES' and your lover's name!" she explains.
-Start taking these 9 vitamins and herbs that can boost your sex drive.
+“I tell my clients that there are two erotic words that never go wrong: ‘YES’ and your lover’s name!” she explains.
+(Start taking these 9 vitamins and herbs that can boost your sex drive.)

 Assuming cleanliness equals healthiness

-"A common sex mistake people make is mistaking good hygiene for good health," says Noni Ayana, a sexologist and founder of E.R.I.S.
+“A common sex mistake people make is mistaking good hygiene for good health,” says Noni Ayana, a sexologist and founder of E.R.I.S.
 Consulting LLC.
-But just because your partner may appear clean and attractive on the outside, doesn't mean they're free of STDS.
-Plenty of STDs don't show outward symptoms.
+But just because your partner takes care of their personal hygiene doesn’t mean they’re free of STDS.
+Most STDs don’t show outward symptoms.
 A healthy sex life should include ongoing dialogue between sexual partners discussing a plan on how to keep each other safe and healthy.

 Hitting this one super-painful spot on women